OptogeneticsandNeuralEngineeringCore/ONECoreSite/_projects/Miniscope.md

     480w: /ONECoreSite/assets/img/projects/MiniScope/Hand.jpg
 caption: Some hopeful improvements to the MiniScope Project
 description: >
-    Here are some hopeful improvements to the MiniScope Project, allowing for single cell resolution of awake behaving animals.
+    Here are some improvements to the MiniScope Project, allowing for single cell resolution of awake behaving animals.
 links:
   - title: Download All
     url: https://github.com/OptogeneticsandNeuralEngineeringCore/MicroscopeCamera/archive/later.zip